Personality Doesn’t Have to be a Limitation

 Remember: God didn’t make you an introvert so you could shrink away from opportunities.
 He made you the way you are so that he could use you to build and expand his church.
 Will everything he asks you to do be comfortable?
 No. But will those things be saturated with purpose and be glorifying to him?
 Absolutely.

 As an introvert, you have so much to offer the people you connect with on this journey.
 People will be amazed by God as they hear what he has done in your life.
 So don’t keep this journey to yourself.
-Share the joy—Jesus is worth it.
+Share the joy—Jesus paid it all, and he is worth it all.